 3. Deliver with confidence.

-The key to successful public speaking is to know what you are going to say backwards, forwards, and sideways.
-If you were to lose your notes, it wouldn’t even matter because you know your presentation by heart.
-To get to that point, you will need to do the following.
+The key to successful public speaking is knowing what you are going to say backwards, forwards, and sideways.
+If you were to lose your notes, it wouldn’t matter because you know your presentation by heart.
+To get to that point, you will need to do the following:

 - Practice, practice and practice.
 Once you’ve got your deck ready, rehearse it aloud in front of the mirror as many times as you need.
-Get a group of friends together to practice your speech in front of for honest feedback.
+Get a group of friends together to practice your speech in order onto get honest feedback.
 Refine your technique and create your own style.
 Make it truly yours.
-Do you know that standing confidently actually boost confidence?
-Familiarise yourself with the stage to shed the jitters.
-And most of all, remember that the best speakers get stage fright.
-It’s a sign that you are devoted to excellence 😉
+Did you know that standing confidently actually boost confidence?
+Familiarize yourself with the stage to shed the jitters.
+And most of all, remember that even the best speakers get stage fright.
+It’s a sign that you are devoted to excellence.

 - Review your performance for future improvements.
 If possible, record (or get someone to record) your presentation.
-While it might feel painful to watch, even if you made it through stunningly, look for things like saying “Um” or “OK” too often and fidgeting.
+While it might be painful to watch, even if you made it through stunningly, look for things like fidgeting or saying “Um” or “OK” too often.

 Hint: Click on the PRESENTATION MODE button at the top right corner of the Piktochart.